 Certain plant products, including fruit and vegetables, cannot be taken into the EU countries either, with the exception of bananas, pineapples, coconuts and dates.

 Check the European Commission website for the rules about taking food and drink into the EU.

-For more information about driving and visiting Europe after Brexit visit the Government’s driving in the EU webpage and travelling abroad website.
+For more information about driving and visiting the EU visit the Government’s driving in the EU webpage and travelling abroad website.